LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75+/TopologicalSort.md

 [269.
 Alien Dictionary](https://leetcode.com/problems/alien-dictionary/)

+We need to build the graph of the characters by comparing adjacent words first, and then perform the topological sort for the graph to determine the order of the characters.

 In the context of the Alien Dictionary problem, a node with in-degree == 0 is a character that does not come after any other character in the alien language.

 ```go